R0uter/gfw_domain_whitelist/README.md

 ## How to use

-Download the`whitelist.pac`, edit Server IP, and the type of proxy.Then change your browser's config, point to`whitelist.pac`.
+Download the `whitelist.pac`, edit the server IP and the type of proxy.
+After that change your browser's config, point to `whitelist.pac`.

 	var proxy = new Array( "SOCKS5 127.0.0.1:1080; SOCKS 127.0.0.1:1080;",
 	Change the type of proxy,it also can be 'HTTPS'
-    Make sure change both SOCKS5 and SOCKS
+    Make sure to change both SOCKS5 and SOCKS

 ### Use script to generate the PAC file

-Excute command `$python3 main.py`.

-Then `whitelist.pac` will updated.
+Excute command `python3 main.py`, `whitelist.pac` will updated.

 ### Load-Balance